Eefjeroelfsema/Project_january/report.md

 the new country and year, and with that information the barchart is updated.
 The function makeText is called as well, which updates the total spendingsinformation on top.
 The makeAxis function is not called again, because the axis are for every update the same, so they can stay the same.

-Functionality: In this visualization it is shown which percentage of the GDP of that country that year is spent to a specific sector.
+<b>Functionality</b>: In this visualization it is shown which percentage of the GDP of that country that year is
+spent to a specific sector.
 The visualizatoin appears next to the piechart when the user clicks on a country in the worldmap.
 According to the year and the country the user selects, the barchart is made with that information.